Jet Propulsion Laboratory Development Ephemeris: Latest releases

 DE440 was created in June 2020.
-The new DE440/441 general-purpose planetary solution includes seven additional years of ground and space-based astrometric data, data calibrations, and dynamical model improvements, most significantly involving Jupiter, Saturn, Pluto, and the Kuiper Belt.
+The new DE440 / 441 general-purpose planetary solution includes seven additional years of ground and space-based astrometric data, data calibrations, and dynamical model improvements, most significantly involving Jupiter, Saturn, Pluto, and the Kuiper Belt.
 Inclusion of 30 new Kuiper-belt masses, and the Kuiper Belt ring mass, results in a time-varying shift of ~100 km in DE440's barycenter relative to DE430.
 The 114 Megabyte ephemeris files include the orientation of the Moon.
-It spans the dates 1550 to 2650.
+It spans the years 1550–2650.
 JPL started transitioning to DE440 in early April 2021.
-Supplemental versions are also available which include the planetary center of Mars as well as Mars' barycenter.
+Supplemental versions are also available which include the planetary geometric center of Mars as well as Mars' barycenter.

 DE441 was created in June 2020.
-This ephemeris is longer than DE440, -13,200 to 17,191, but less accurate.
+This ephemeris is longer than DE440, -13,200 to 17,191, but less accurate (due to neglecting lunar core-mantle damping).
 It is useful for analyzing historical observations that are outside the span of DE440.

 Past releases

 DE102 was created in 1981; includes nutations but not librations.
 Referred to the dynamical equator and equinox of 1950.
 Covers early 1410 BC through late 3002 AD.

 DE200 was created in 1981; includes nutations but not librations.
 Referred to the dynamical equator and equinox of 2000.
 Covers late 1599 AD through early 2169 AD.
 This ephemeris was used for the Astronomical Almanac from 1984 to 2003.

 DE202 was created in 1987; includes nutations and librations.
 Referred to the dynamical equator and equinox of 2000.
 Covers late 1899 through 2049.

 DE402 was released in 1995, and was quickly superseded by DE403.

 DE403 was created 1993, released in 1995, expressed in the coordinates of the International Earth Rotation Service (IERS) reference frame, essentially the ICRF.
 The data compiled by JPL to derive the ephemeris began to move away from limited-accuracy telescopic observations and more toward higher-accuracy radar-ranging of the planets, radio-ranging of spacecraft, and very-long-baseline-interferometric (VLBI) observations of spacecraft, especially for the four inner planets.
 Telescopic observations remained important for the outer planets because of their distance, hence the inability to bounce radar off of them, and the difficulty of parking a spacecraft near them.
 The perturbations of 300 asteroids were included, vs DE118/DE200 which included only the five asteroids determined to cause the largest perturbations.
 Better values of the planets' masses had been found since DE118/DE200, further refining the perturbations.
 Lunar Laser Ranging accuracy was improved, giving better positions of the Moon.
 DE403 covered the time span early 1599 to mid 2199.

 DE404 was released in 1996.
 A so-called Long Ephemeris, this condensed version of DE403 covered 3000 BC to AD 3000.
 While both DE403 and DE404 were integrated over the same timespan, the interpolation of DE404 was somewhat reduced in accuracy and nutation of the Earth and libration of the Moon were not included.